raloliver/vuephoto/README.md

 - `router-view` indicate to the template of the main page of the application the location where the other components loaded through routes must be rendered.
 - to remove `#` at URL, your server must be prepared and at `new VueRouter({})` add the prop `mode: 'history'`.
 - use component `router-link` with `to` prop.
 Like a href in the a tag.
 But, you can use expressions.

+## Custom Events

+- communication between child component and parent component
+- like a `props` but not is for data, but it is for events
+- with `this.$emit` you can use event emitter in vue.
+First arg is the name of v-on method, end the second arg it is `$event`, this is what you want to sent from root to parent, and you need to put as first arg when you call the @nameOfYouEvent.

+> They can be triggered with this. $ Issue through any component.
+This function receives as first parameter the name of the event of our choice and optionally as according to the data that will be forwarded with the event.